2015 Perseid Meteor Shower

 Photographing the 2015 Perseid Meteor shower

 While in manual mode on your DSLR, try setting a slow enough shutter speed to increase your chances of a meteor streak, but not so slow that the stars begin to trail themselves.
 I prefer to have pinpoint stars with the streaking meteor blazing through them.
 For the photo above, I used a shutter speed of 20 seconds, an ISO of 1600, with my lens aperture set to F4.
-Keep in mind that I was away from city light-pollution.
+Keep in mind that I was away from city light pollution.

-I sat next to my tripod, and continuously pressed the shutter button for a period of about one hour (fun eh!?) in hopes of catching a real burner.
+I sat next to my tripod and continuously pressed the shutter button for a period of about one hour (fun eh!?) in hopes of catching a real burner.
 An automatic timer or camera control through a laptop would make things much easier.
 Just look at what is possible when you have the right equipment, conditions, and creativity:

 |Perseid Meteor Shower photo by Kenneth Brandon|

 The meteor shower occurs when earth travels through a debris-stream of comet particles, in this case, Comet Swift-Tuttle.
-The reason this annual meteor shower is called “The Perseids” is because the “shooting stars” appear to originate from a single point (or radiant) in the constellation of Perseus.
+The reason this annual meteor shower is called “The Perseids” is that the “shooting stars” appear to originate from a single point (or radiant) in the constellation of Perseus.

 The best part about meteor showers is that you don’t need any optical aids like binoculars or telescopes to enjoy them, just your eyes.
 Okay, a lawn chair might come in handy, so make sure you have one of those!
 Most importantly, make a night of it with friends or family!
 Enjoy the excitement of the 2015 Perseid Meteor Shower, and watching the night sky light up with each other.